Last Updated on July 15, 2021 by Dr. Sanusi Umar, MD

 To use, blend approximately ½ cup of your appropriate egg mixture and apply to hair that’s damp and clean.
-If you run out of egg to coat your scalp and hair, use more as necessary.
-Then, let it sit for 20 minutes, rinse with cool water and shampoo hair.
-Whole egg and yolks-only treatments can be applied once a month while whites-only treatment can be applied bi-weekly.
+If you run out of eggs to coat your scalp and hair, use more as necessary.
+Then, let it sit for 20 minutes, rinse with cool water, and shampoo hair.
+Whole egg and yolks-only treatments can be applied once a month, while whites-only treatments can be applied bi-weekly.

 A combo of lemon juice and olive oil can help combat dryness from harsh winter temperatures.
 According to Janice Cox, author of Natural Beauty at Home, “the acidity in lemon juice helps rid your scalp of any loose, dry flakes of skin, while the olive oil moisturizes the [newly exposed] skin on your head.”
-Two Tbsp of lemon can first be mixed with 2 Tbsp of olive oil and 2 Tbsp of water.
-Then, it can be massaged into the damp scalp.
+Then, mix two tablespoons of lemon with 2 tablespoons of olive oil and 2 tablespoons of water.
+Massage the mixture into the damp scalp.
 Allow the mixture to rest for 20 minutes, then rinse and shampoo the hair.
 The treatment is safe to apply every other week.

 If your hair needs some extra oomph, crack open a cold one and coat your hair with it.
 Beer is fermented, so it contains huge amounts of yeast and B vitamins.
 These work together in your DIY hair mask to add volume to exhausted locks.

-Avocados are chock-full of antioxidants, essential fatty acids, biotin, and vitamins A and E. The food has the premier combination of nutrients for smoothing and weighing down hair that is out of line, Cox says.
+Avocados are chock-full of antioxidants, essential fatty acids, biotin, and vitamins A and E. Cox says the food has the premier combination of nutrients for smoothing and weighing down hair out of line.
 First, mash up half an avocado and knead into clean and damp hair.
 Allow it to sit for 15 minutes, then rinse with water.
 Treatment is suitable bi-weekly.

 11. Baking soda